paiyge/DLI-package/README.md

 - example.py : example code of intended use of the package

 ### External Libraries/Packages
-The following libaries/packages are required and need to installed for this package to function.
+The following libaries/packages are required and need to be installed for this package to function.
 - Numpy
 - Pandas
 - Pipe